vtenfys/deno-npm-demo/README.md

 This demo shows how it's possible to use NPM packages (ones with an ES module build) with the [Deno](https://deno.land/) JavaScript runtime.
 You can find ESM packages to try with Deno on [Pika](https://www.pika.dev/).

-In the demo, a [Preact](https://preactjs.com/) element tree is rendered to a string and logged to the console.
-[HTM](https://github.com/developit/htm) is used rather than JSX to avoid the need for a transpilation step.

 ## How do I try it?

 1. Install dependencies with NPM: